vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 ## Batteries

-The advantage of a lot of Zigbee sensors is that they work completely wireless.
+The advantage of many Zigbee sensors is that they work completely wirelessly.
-You can place them everywhere without the need to wire them.
+You can place them everywhere without wiring.
-Most of the devices run for years on a single battery, but now and then you need to replace them.
+Most of the devices run for years on a single battery, but every now and then you need to replace them.
-Before you start using a new sensor, first check what kind of battery it uses and already order some of them.
+Before you start using a new sensor, check which battery it uses and order a few in advance.
-When it gets out of fuel, you can directly replace it with a new battery.
+When it runs out of power, you can replace it immediately with a new battery.

 These are common types of batteries used by the above-mentioned sensors:
 * [AA](/buy/batteries#aa)